ChrisPenner/ChrisPenner.github.io/site/posts/vim-vs-emacs.md

 date: Feb 6, 2015
 tags: [vim]
 image: vim-vs-emacs.png
+description: "I've tried out both; here are some thoughts"
 ---

 So about a year ago I realized that as someone going into Computer Science as